 But there’s scope for the company secretary to go further — to go beyond compliance and have a far greater impact…

-From here, you’re well placed to help the organisation to meet its commercial goals while operating within legal frameworks.
+From here, you’re well-placed to help the organisation meet its commercial goals while operating within legal frameworks.
 Ultimately, board members want options and solutions to problems.

 Sometimes we have to have difficult conversations, it’s an important part of our role, but we should also avoid over-engineered, inflexible processes when more practical solutions can have the same effect.

 Once you’ve established yourself as an empathetic and commercially savvy problem solver, you’ll be called upon to help with bigger, and more complex challenges.
 This has placed me and my teams at the heart of some critical projects in the past, particularly at Sky, which takes us to lesson number two…

 2. Be a swan in difficult situations, serene above the water but working away beneath the surface